-- Keep on top of regional, state, and federal landlord/tenant laws and legislative issues facing property owners and tenants.
+- Keep on top of regional, state, and federal landlord/tenant laws and legislative issues.

-- Create, screen and maintain relationships with qualified, insured vendors, including painters, roofers, electricians, plumbers, appliance repairmen, handymen, and more.
+- Create, screen, and maintain relationships with qualified, insured vendors.

 - Provide appropriate rental applications and forms that, along with our consistent screening process, ensure the highest quality tenants while conforming to all applicable laws.

-- Provide and enforce the terms of the lease agreement, a lease agreement that covers all aspects of your property.
+- Provide and enforce the terms of the lease agreement.

-- Provide you with online access to your account for viewing 24 hours a day.
+- Online access to your account for viewing 24 hours a day.

-What sets us apart from other Commerce City property management companies?
-Everything!
+What makes us stand out from other Commerce City property management companies?